sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

  * Implement .an_element() for ProjectiveSpace (it currently makes the TestSuite fai): [[trac.sagemath.org/ticket/15396 | Ticket #15396]] (needs review) - Ben Hutz

-=== Wishlist ===

- * Check if for a given algebraic parameter c the map z -> z^2 + c is hyperbolic... and more generally for rational maps of P1 determine the existence (and list) of attracting cycles

- * is_conjugate() for morphisms and iterator over morphisms of fixed degree up to conjugacy (medium)

- * cyclegraph() and orbit_structure() to work with Zmod and other finite spaces not just finite fields (medium)

- * primes_of_bad_reduction() and is_morphism() made to work for endomorphisms of subschemes (easy)

- * products of projective space (Ben Hutz)

- * dynamics on Wehler K3 surfaces (Joao de Faria)

- * error_bound computation for canonical height in dimension > 1

- * update affine space to include the appropriate functionality from projective space

- * enumeration of points of small height over number fields for affine and projective spaces

- * fix all the white space issues in the projective and affine folders (easy)

- * specific functionality for regular polynomial endomorphisms of P^N (Patrick might start implementing this someday)

- * Ponies (Patrick)

- * PLEASE ADD MORE...

 === Location ===

 Florida Institute of Technology, Melbourne, FL.